flipsurf/BikeBeacon/readme.md

 ## Usage
 run `createBeaconMap.py` and you will get your `BikeBeaconMap.html`
 > If you have lots of rides, you probably will get a rate limit from strava and due to that an error from script.
-There is no handling for that implemented, as I started with a few activities and now have my data stored local and just fetch some new activities.
+CUrrently there is no handling for that implemented, as I started with a few activities and now have my data stored local and just fetch some new activities.
 But, you may store data step by step while debugging.
-Sorry for that inconvenience but as said ... alpha status
+Sorry for that inconvenience.

 #### local data files